If you’re looking for medium dog breeds between 20 and 40 pounds, you are SO in luck!

 - and a Great Dane is a giant dog breed.

-Today, we’ll be focusing on medium dog breeds, specifically ones that weigh in the range of 20-40 pounds.
+Today, we’re focusing specifically on medium dog breeds, specifically ones that weigh in the range of 20-40 pounds.

 RELATED: Best dog couches for medium dogs